Chained CPI Versus the Standard CPI: Breaking Down the Numbers

-Note from dshort: I've updated this commentary to include the latest Consumer Price Index data published yesterday.
+Note from dshort: I've updated this commentary to include the latest Consumer Price Index data published this morning.

-The reason the Chained CPI has been a hot topic in the news is that it's being proposed as the method for determining cost of living adjustments for Social Security.
-Here are some typical examples of the topic in the popular press:
+The reason the Chained CPI was a hot topic in the news in last year was that President Obama had proposed it in his 2014 budget as the method for determining cost of living adjustments (COLAs) for Social Security.
+Here are some typical examples of the discussion last year in the popular press:

 - Chained CPI and You: A Primer (Atlantic Wire)